-Department Responsibility Operation and Maintenance (O&M) Ensure that all O&M requirements, such as corrective actions, patches, configuration updates, and installation of new capabilities, are implemented and tested in timely fashion and properly documented through compliance with a planned maintenance process and procedures that supports configuration management and control best practices Coordinate and collaborate with other technical managers and staff and users regarding planned and unplanned O&M activities Conduct production planning, operation, quality control and maintenance to be complied with the master plan and policy Control plant production yield according to the company target Administration Provide general administrative support to all departments.
-Reporting into a management team on strategy and business planning Plan and coordinate administrative procedures and systems and devising ways to streamline processes Handle supplier contract management.
-Coordinate and maintain company's documents and office properties.
-Develop and implement, monitoring general service to support all and to ensure that all facilities are operating effectively Office Administration & Safety (OS) Develop and implement organizational safety programs.
-These specialists review and conduct risk assessments to detect potential hazards and plan precautionary measures.
+Unit Responsibility Operation Unit Conduct production planning, operation, quality control and maintenance to be complied with the master plan and policy.
+Control plant production yield according to the company target.
+Maintenance Unit Ensure that all O&M requirements, such as corrective actions, patches, configuration updates, and installation of new capabilities, are implemented and tested in timely fashion and properly documented through compliance with a planned maintenance process and procedures that supports configuration management and control best practices.
+Coordinate and collaborate with other technical managers and staff and users regarding planned and unplanned O&M activities.
+Office Administration Supervisor/Officer Administration Provide general administrative support to all departments.
+Unit Reporting into a management team on strategy and business planning.
+Plan and coordinate administrative procedures and systems and devising ways to streamline processes.
+Goordinate and maintain company's documents and office properties. • Develop and implement, monitoring general service to support all and to ensure that all facilities are operating effectively.

+Unit Responsibility Health, Safety & Safety Officer/Environmental Officer/Environmental Engineer Environmental Develop and implement organizational safety programs.
+(HSE) Unit These specialists review and conduct risk assessments to detect potential hazards and plan precautionary measures.
 Provide a plan to use personal protective equipment (PPE) for employees.
-Develop a Site Safety Management Plan for the project to ensure a safe work environment for all company employees, contractors, visitors and community Quality Permit Insurance and Environmental (QPIE) Update institutional Quality, Health, Safety and Environment policies Develop and execute environment plans in the workplace according to legal guidelines.
-Monitor compliance to policies and laws by inspecting employees and operations.
-Corporate Social Responsibility (CSR) To formulate and execute proactive CSR strategy and to engage both internal and external stakeholders via various communication platforms to better fulfil our responsibility and enhance the CSR image of the Company.
+Develop a Site Safety Management Plan for the project to ensure a safe work environment for all company employees, contractors, visitors, and community.
+Update institutional Safety, Health and Environment policies.
+Develop and execute environment plans in the workplace according to legal guidelines.
+Corporate Social Responsibility (CSR) Unit To formulate and execute proactive CSR strategy and to engage both internal and external stakeholders via various communication platforms to better fulfil our responsibility and enhance the CSR image of the Company.
 Develop and edit relevant CSR communications and promotional materials, including CSR Report, publicity on print and social media.